ANTIGUA/BARBUDA FOOTBALL ASSOCIATION

 1.4 The winners shall be responsible for the loss of or damage to any of the ABFA trophies in their possession and shall return them in perfect condition.
 The ABFA is responsible for engraving all championship trophies and will issue guideline for their use.

 Article 2.0 – ENTRIES

-2.1 As a rule, every club affiliated to the ABFA shall participate in the 2015/2016 football season.
+2.1 As a rule, every club affiliated to the ABFA who has been issued a 2019/2020 club license or registered with the ABFA shall participate in the 2019/2020 football season.